DeaconSeals/engr-1110/docs/modules/m09/overview.md

-# Python & Data Science; Cultural Intelligence; Project Planning
+# Python & Data Science; Engineering Awareness; Project Planning

 This module provides a high-level overview of data science and how Python is used in that context.
-The module also introduces the idea of **cultural intelligence** and its importance in the context of engineering.
+The module also introduces the first components of the Engineering Awareness component of this course.
 Finally, the module encompasses a period of project planning in which you will plan out the coming four development sprints for your project.